2025 Special Events (Tickets are now available for the following events. Click here to view 2025 Event Brochure.)

 Location: Museum of Fulton County

-The Artful Academy at the Museum is a new opportunity for children and adults to participate in an exhibit-inspired art lesson at the museum!
+The Artful Academy at the Museum is a new opportunity for children and adults to participate in a history-inspired art lesson at the museum!
 During these hands-on classes, instructor Ms. Lindsee will offer a bite-sized history and art lesson for all ages!
+Registration fee includes all supplies and admission to the museum on the day of the class.
+Register online or call 419.337.7922.

 CLICK HERE FOR CLASS DETAILS AND REGISTRATION LINK!